DikachiFlavian1/Database-/README.md

- Projects you will find in this repository comprises of my data base knowledge ranging from creation of tables, inserting values into columns, Normalization, querying tables and if necessary updating columns and tables .
+Contents you will find in this repository comprises of my data base knowledge ranging from creation of tables, inserting values into columns, Normalization, querying tables and if necessary updating columns and tables .

 Project Name:__Finance&Product Tracker__
 --